KH-Nolan5908/Home-lab/README.md

    * Set up networking and services.
    * Join a Windows 10 client to the domain.
    * Troubleshoot any issues using the provided troubleshooting section.

-## Documentation
-Step 1: Active Directory Lab Documentation

-for detailed instructions on setting up the environment.